Richard3wasonga/ramen-rating-app/README.md

 - Implement local storage to persist added ramens.
 - Add a feature to delete ramen entries.
 - Improve styling with CSS animations.
-- Maki the web apllication mobile responsive
+- Make the web application mobile-responsive

 ## License
 This project is licensed under the MIT License.